Jan Smuts in the South African Republic: To Johannesburg

-A New Direction
+A new direction

 In Johannesburg, a raw mining town of only 50,000 whites, the professional class was thin on the ground.
 Amongst this group, each member quickly became intimately acquainted with his peers.
 Smuts quickly gained an excellent reputation, respected for his prodigious learning, his ability to argue a case and for his integrity.
 Smuts soon made the acquaintance of several of the leading men of the Transvaal.
 A friend introduced him to Piet Grobler, President Kruger's nephew and private secretary.
 Grobler in turn introduced Smuts to President Kruger himself.

 Smuts made a keen impression on the President; Kruger was later to write of his immediate attraction to Smuts's power and drive.
 In his memoirs he described Smuts as a man of 'iron will', destined, if he were spared, to play a great role in the history of South Africa.

 Smuts began to make his mark at a time of great controversy in the Transvaal.
 Kruger, enraged at the judgement of the High Court in the case of Brown v.
 Leyds, dismissed the Chief Justice, Sir JG Kotzé.
 The circumstances surrounding this judgement worth exploring as they are illustrative of the general state of public administration in the Transvaal at the time.